Before you begin

 In this tutorial will learn how to use and the difference between

 COPY Docker build commands.
-A Linux machine and Docker will be required to follow this tutorial.
+A GNU Linux/Mac OS machine and Docker will be required to follow this tutorial.

 Common ADD and COPY capability

-These commands allow you to copy files from your host to your image.
+These commands allow you to copy files from your host directly to your Docker images.
 Example:

-# Dockerfile COPY script.sh /tmp ADD script.sh /tmp
+# Dockerfile COPY script_copy.sh /tmp ADD script_add.sh /tmp

-Previous commands are copying script.sh to the temp directory on the image:
+Previous commands are copying script_copy.sh and script_add.sh to the /tmp directory on the Docker image: